Skip to main content

 };

-The consent for the cookies is stored in 2 cookies:
+The consent is stored in 3 separate cookies:

-1. hasConsent cookie which stores if the user provided consent answer (authorized or denied) for all services.
+1. hasConsent - If the user provided a consent answer (authorized or denied) for all services.

 Important

-The expiration for these two cookies' should be configured in src/config/website.js.
+The expiration for these three cookies' should be configured in src/config/website.js.

 src/config/website.js